 Welcome to the Acute Surgical Pain Management Fellowship at the Middle Tennessee School of Anesthesia (MTSA).
-We are pleased that MTSA and the American Association of Nurse Anesthesiology (AANA) have collaborated to provide the nation's only post-graduate ASPM Fellowship program.
+MTSA's Fellowship is the nation's only post-graduate ASPM Fellowship program.
 Additionally, the program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), which is a specialized accrediting body recognized by both the United States Department of Education and Council for Higher Education Accreditation (CHEA).

 MTSA is single-purpose, regionally accredited, anesthesia-specific, graduate degree-granting program with an innovative curriculum and state-of-the-art educational facilities and experiences.
 MTSA faculty and staff focus on you and are committed to providing an atmosphere conducive to collegial relationship building.
-The School is built upon a strong foundation embracing Christian,

-Seventh-day Adventist values and beliefs, excellence in knowledge, and superb clinical skills.
+The School is built upon a strong foundation embracing Christian, Seventh-day Adventist values and beliefs, excellence in knowledge, and superb clinical skills.